alphagov/publishing-api/docs/publishing-application-examples.md

 The convention is to use `SecureRandom.uuid` to generate a valid content_id.

-Details of how the payload should be constructed including required fields can be found in [govuk-content-schemas][govuk-content-schemas] where each format is defined for both publishing and frontend applications.
+Details of how the payload should be constructed including required fields can be found in the content_schemas folder where each format is defined for both publishing and frontend applications.
 For example the payload for a [case study][case-study-schema] would need to provide `body` and `first_public_at` attributes along with other mandatory attributes such as